How Vitamin D Helps Fight Treatment-resistant Cancer - UrduPoint

 How Vitamin D Helps Fight Treatment-resistant Cancer

-Islamabad (UrduPoint / Pakistan Point News / Online - 20th June, 2019) The main cause of failure in chemotherapy treatments is that tumors develop resistance to anticancer drugs.
-Now, a new study reveals how vitamin D can help to overcome this problem.Researchers from South Dakota State University, in Brookings, have demonstrated that calcitriol and calcipotriol, two active forms ofvitamin D, can block a mechanism that enables cancer cells to become drug-resistant.The mechanism is a drug transporter protein called multidrug resistance-associated protein 1 (MRP1).
+ISLAMABAD (UrduPoint / Pakistan Point News / Online - 21st June, 2019) The main cause of failure in chemotherapy treatments is that tumors develop resistance to anticancer drugs.
+Now, a new study reveals how vitamin D can help to overcome this problem.Researchers from South Dakota State University, in Brookings, have demonstrated that calcitriol and calcipotriol, two active forms of vitamin D, can block a mechanism that enables cancer cells to become drug-resistant.The mechanism is a drug transporter protein called multidrug resistance-associated protein 1 (MRP1).

 The protein sits in the cell wall and drives a pump that ejects cancer drugs out of the cell.The researchers showed that calcitriol and calcipotriol can selectively hone in on cancer cells that have too much MRP1 and destroy them.Surtaj Hussain Iram, Ph.D.